dsagman/picat/readme_hkj.md

 - The problem state is represented by two lists: one with the floor each molecule is on and one with the floor each generator is on.
 - These two arrays are parallel so that the same molecule and generator are paired by index in the problem setup.
-hakank: This mention of parallel is clearer than in day 15 above.
 - The names of the molecules/generators are not stored.
 It is inferred by the index into the list, but as you will see, we play fast and loose with this.
 - The solution speed is very dependent on how the search space is reduced through the constraints.
 My initial version took 45 seconds for part 1 and 245 seconds for part 2.
 After many enhancements, the time was reduced to 0.02 and 0.09 seconds, respectively.
 - Here's what made the code run faster: